MeteorDevelopment/meteor-client/README.md

 - Clone this repository
 - Run `./gradlew build`

-## Dev builds
+## Dev Builds
-You can find dev builts at [circleci](https://app.circleci.com/pipelines/github/MineGame159/meteor-client?branch=master).
+You can find dev builds at [circleci](https://app.circleci.com/pipelines/github/MineGame159/meteor-client?branch=master).

-## Older versions
+## Older Versions
 If you want to connect to servers that run older version you can download [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect).

 ## Donation